 Last week I cringed as I watched the evening news report on a new study for statin drugs, in which they reported that this study suggests that you should now use their drug as a preventative measure against heart attack and stroke.

-Statin drugs are typically used for people with high cholesterol and is already one of the top selling pharmaceuticals on the market and raking in billions of dollars, but this new study now opens the door for them to market their product to millions more people and enhance their pocketbooks even more, which is the motivation behind this study.
+Statin drugs are typically used for people with high cholesterol and is already one of the top-selling pharmaceuticals on the market and raking in billions of dollars, but this new study now opens the door for them to market their product to millions of more people and enhance their pocketbooks even more, which is the motivation behind this study.

 What is most absurd about this study is that they are now marketing this drug to people who don’t even have a cholesterol problem, convincing them that somehow by ingesting toxic drugs it will enhance their health in the long run.
 Completely neglecting the fact that there are simple changes in diet and lifestyle that will prevent high cholesterol, heart attacks and stroke, like reducing unhealthy fats, eating more veggies, increasing healthy fats, eating organic, taking garlic, correcting nutritional deficiencies, eliminating sugar and other refined foods from the diet, reducing exposure to environmental toxins and getting regular exercise.
 Bottom line is that there are many alternative and healthy preventative steps one can take that will be just as effective, if not more so, than statin drugs without any of the risks associated with this drug.
 Taking statin drugs is a ridiculous and unnecessary suggestion.